Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Application to a Data Set of Patients with Adenocarcinoma of the Gastroesophageal Junction

 In the present application, we investigate the prognostic value of SII in patients with adenocarcinoma of the gastroesophageal junction who underwent primary resection or were treated with neoadjuvant therapy before surgery.
-The data set consists of 287 consecutive patients that underwent curative resection of locally advanced adenocarcinomas of the gastroesophageal junction between January 1992 and April 2016 at the Department of Surgery at the Medical University Vienna were identified from a prospectively maintained database.
+The data set consists of the survival time (in months) of 287 consecutive patients that underwent curative resection of locally advanced adenocarcinomas of the gastroesophageal junction between January 1992 and April 2016 at the Department of Surgery at the Medical University of Vienna were identified from a prospectively maintained database.
 Serum concentrations of platelets, neutrophils, and lymphocytes were measured within 3 days before the start of neoadjuvant treatment or surgery in patients treated with primary surgery.
 The SII is calculated as follows: $\text{SII} = \frac{\text{platelet}*\text{neutrophil}}{\text{lymphocyte}}$.
 In addition to the SII several common control variables described in Table \ref{tab:variables} are used for estimation.
-The sampler was run for $100.000$ iterations with a burn-in of $20.000$ iterations and a thinning factor of 20.
-The default prior-hyperparameters in \citet{winkler2021shrinkdsm} were used.
+The sampler is run for $100.000$ iterations with a burn-in of $20.000$ iterations and a thinning factor of 20.
+Both $\sqrt \theta_k$ and $\beta_k$ are placed under a triple gamma prior, with the default hyperparameters from \cite{winkler2022shrinkdsm}.
 The partitioning set $S$ contains every observed death.